leytpapas/nodeMcuWebServer/README.md

 const char* password = "your password here";
 ```

-Note the IP Address of the webserver when it also serves as 'access point'
+Note the IP Address of the webserver when it also serves as 'access point'.

 ```
 IPAddress  apIP(192,168,3,4);
 ```

-* Enter the pin you connected the relay to
+* Enter the pin you connected the relay to.

 ```
 int relay = D4;